 IE Singapore Loan Insurance Scheme

-IE Singapore, now known as Enterprise Singapore after merger with Spring S’pore, provides a loan insurance scheme (LIS) which provides participating banks credit insurance against insolvency risks of borrowers.
+IE Singapore, now known as Enterprise Singapore after merger with Spring S’pore, provides a loan insurance scheme (LIS5) which provides participating banks credit insurance against insolvency risks of borrowers.

 Commercial insurers will underwrite the credit insurance while a portion of the insurance premium payable by borrower is subsidized by the government.
 This provides some form of relief to SME borrowers without having to pay the full insurance premium while granting banks assurance in the form of credit insurance.